Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 1. How long does the Mutual Fund company is in existence?
 And, what is its historical performance?

-You should choose to invest in a scheme that has a very good long term record against their peers.
+You should choose to invest in a scheme that has a very good long-term record against your peers.
 Though it is true that historical performance is not a guarantee of future performance.
 But it definitely gives a key insight into the scheme.

-We recommend you to find the details of the funds in Mutual Fund Factsheets and look for the funds which have consistently outperformed in the market over the medium and longer terms (3, 5 and 10 years).
+We recommend you find the details of the funds in Mutual Fund Factsheets and look for the funds which have consistently outperformed in the market over the medium and longer terms (3, 5, and 10 years).

-Equity funds are conducive for long term investment only.
-Therefore, the focus should be on Long term performance, instead of looking into the weekly, monthly or quarterly performances!
+Equity funds are conducive to long-term investment only.
+Therefore, the focus should be on Long term performance, instead of looking into weekly, monthly, or quarterly performances!

 The ability of a Mutual Fund company to retain the Fund Managers!

-The major credit for outperformance or underperformance of any mutual fund scheme lies with the fund manager.
-All the Mutual Fund Companies look after the good fund managers to manage their funds.
+The major credit for the outperformance or underperformance of any mutual fund scheme lies with the fund manager.
+All Mutual Fund Companies look after good fund managers to manage their funds.

 You should look at whether the Mutual Fund Company is able to retain a good Fund Manager in their company for a long time.
 If a company is able to retain a good Fund Manager for a Long time, it means the company is active and performing well in its investment strategy!